 \subsection{Quantum noise}

 Most of the existing quantum devices are subject to quantum noise.
 Dealing with noise in quantum computation is nowadays an important and challenging problem.
 Although a rigorous analysis goes beyond the scope of this work, here we shortly illustrate how noise may affect the quantum perceptron computational task.
 All quantum algorithms presented in this paper are based on the assumption that the quantum search finds a searched element with probability at least $1/4$.
-As a reminder (See Section~\ref{sec:preliminaries}), the quantum search is designed by performing $m$ steps of the Grover's algorithm while $m$ is draw uniformly between $0$ and $M$.
-We can compute the probability that the quantum search succeed depending on $M$.
+As a reminder (see Section~\ref{sec:preliminaries}), the quantum search is designed by performing $m$ steps of the Grover's algorithm while $m$ is drawn uniformly between $0$ and $M$.
+We can compute the probability of success of the quantum search with respect to $M$.
 Let us call this probability $P(M)$.
 As seen in Section~\ref{sec:preliminaries}, it holds that

 Here, $\theta_a$ depends only on the proportion of searched elements.
 Figure \ref{p(m)} shows three curves.
 Each one is the plot of $P(M)$ for one searched element with a specific quantum noise model.
-The blue one does not account noise while the other two curves have, respectively, bit-flip, and depolarization noise~\cite{wang2020prospect}.
+The blue one does not account noise while the other two curves have, respectively, bit-flip, and depolarization noise~\citep{wang2020prospect}.
 The first class of noise coincides with a unitary random flip, meaning that the computational state flips from $\ket{1}$ to $\ket{0}$ or vice versa.
 The second kind of error can be seen as a completely positive trace-preserving map from the quantum state onto a linear combination of itself and a general maximally mixed state.
-As we can see, the success probability in a fault-free environment converges towards $1/2$, thus for large enough $M$, $P(M)$ can be always be greater than $1/4$, as we discussed in the preliminary section.
+As we can see, the success probability in a fault-free environment converges towards $1/2$, thus for large enough $M$, $P(M)$ can be always greater than $1/4$, as explained in the section Preliminaries.
 However in a faulty-environment, the success probability decreases rapidly and do not tend to a non vanishing constant, making harder to recover a $P(M)$ greater than $1/4$.
 Moreover the quantum noise strictly depends on the quantum circuit design (in concrete how errors may propagate), making this choice crucial to build a fault-tolerant quantum perceptron.
 This decreasing is the result of making too many iterations, thus accumulating noise.
 On the other hand, the probability starts by increasing because the quantum search is working.
 The peak of probability represents the best trade-off between the increase of the probability of success and the increase of the quantum~noise.